gottacatchenall/ms_false_negatives/README.md

 (1-\mathbb{E}[p_{ij}^*] )}{n_p}} \bigg)$$
 {#eq:eq1}

-We can then further truncate to remain on the interval $(0,1)$ (as the output is a probability, although in practice often the probability mass outside $(0,1)$ is extremely low.
-As an example case study, we use a boosted-regression-tree to predict interactions in a host-parasite network [@Hadfield2014TalTwo] (with features derived in the same manner as @Strydom2021RoaPre derives features on this data) to produce a set of interaction predictions.
-We then applied this method to a set of a few resampled interaction probabilities between mammals and parasite species shown in figure @fig:resampling_concept(C).
+We can then further truncate this distribution to remain on the interval
+$(0,1)$, as the output is a probability, although in practice often the probability mass outside $(0,1)$ is extremely low except for $p_{ij}$ values very close to 0 or 1.
+As an example case study, we use a boosted-regression-tree to predict interactions in a host-parasite network [@Hadfield2014TalTwo] (with features derived in the same manner as
+@Strydom2021RoaPre derives features on this data) to produce a set of interaction predictions.
+We then applied this method to a set of a few resampled interaction probabilities between mammals and parasite species shown in figure
+@fig:resampling_concept(C).

 Why is this useful?
 For one, this analytic method avoids the extra computation required by simulating samples from this distribution directly.
 Further, it